 By learning about them together, and reflecting on each day's unique combination of Sefirot, we will grow intellectually and experientially, internalizing the Kabbalists' potent wisdom to enrich our daily lives.

 Available whole or in 2 parts

-How can the early Chasidic Masters help us to understand and harness the power of Kabbalah in our everyday lives?
+How can the early Chasidic Masters help us to understand and harness the power of Kabbalah in our daily lives?